-To update your BIOS from the F12 One Time Boot menu, you need the following:
+To update your BIOS from the One-Time boot menu, you need the following:

-- USB drive formatted to the FAT32 file system (key does not have to be bootable) - BIOS executable file that you downloaded from the Dell Support website and copied to the root of the USB drive - AC power adapter that is connected to the computer - Functional computer battery to flash the BIOS
+- USB drive formatted to the FAT32 file system (the drive does not have to be bootable) - BIOS executable file that you downloaded from the Dell Support website and copied to the root of the USB drive - AC power adapter must be connected to the computer - A functional computer battery to flash the BIOS

-Perform the following steps to perform the BIOS update flash process from the F12 menu:
+Perform the following steps to update the BIOS from the One-Time boot menu:

-CAUTION: Do not turn off the computer during the BIOS update process.
+CAUTION: Do not turn off the computer during the BIOS flash update process.
 The computer may not boot if you turn off your computer.

-- 1. From a turn off state, insert the USB drive where you copied the flash into a USB port of the computer. - 2.
-Turn on the computer and press F12 to access the One Time Boot Menu, select BIOS Update using the mouse or arrow keys then press Enter. - The flash BIOS menu is displayed. - 3.
-Click Flash from file. - 4.
-Select an external USB device. - 5.
+- 1. Turn off the computer, insert the USB drive that contains the BIOS flash update file. - 2.
+Turn on the computer and press F12 to access the One Time Boot Menu.
+Select BIOS Update using the mouse or arrow keys then press Enter.

+The flash BIOS menu is displayed.

+3. Click Flash from file.

+- 4. Select the external USB device. - 5.
 Select the file and double-click the flash target file, and then click Submit. - 6.
 Click Update BIOS.
 The computer restarts to flash the BIOS. - 7.
-The computer will restart after the BIOS update is completed.
+The computer will restart after the BIOS flash update is completed.